Balancing your cash register is not at all like balancing a checkbook.

 Start by Counting the Cash

-Now that we’ve got you caught up on why balancing your cash register is important, let’s get you started on the how.
+Now that we’ve got you caught up on why balancing your cash register is important, let’s discuss how to do so.
 A key point to remember is that balancing your cash drawer is as much about what you do first thing in the morning, as what you do at the end of the day.
-What do we mean?
+What does that mean?
 You must always always always start your day by counting the already-existing cash in your till.

 Traditionally, as a merchant, you want to keep a consistent base amount of money in your register.
 This ensures that you’ll always have enough cash to give change to your customers.
 From a customer’s perspective, nothing is more annoying than handing over a twenty-dollar bill only to be told by the clerk that they don’t have enough money to make change.
 Not only is this inconvenient for patrons, but it can also prevent you from making a sale.